 While there is so much to get out of our relationships with men, beauty advice often falls to the bottom of the list.
-Somehow, deep-seated gender norms have dictated skin and haircare routines are meant only for women, raising generations of men who scoff at anti-aging serums and roll their eyes over grooming habits (never strong-hold gel, though—men feel all too comfortable with that).
+Somehow, deep-seated gender norms have dictated skin and hair care routines are meant only for women, raising generations of men who scoff at anti-aging serums and roll their eyes over-grooming habits.
 Often, these are the same men who work out multiple times a week and chug protein shakes in search of a fit, healthier-looking physique.
 So what gives?

 In a speech at the Makers Conference last week, Jill Soloway, the creator of Amazon's Transparent, mentions a gender dynamic that helps to explain the disconnect.
 "In patriarchy, men see, and women are looked at," she says.
-So while anyone is allowed to care about beauty in 2017, women are taught of its importance from the womb, while men are taught they have better things to do.
+So while anyone is allowed to care about beauty, women are taught of its importance from the womb, while men are taught they have better things to do.

 "Wash your hair less.
 Hair just looks better lived in and dirty.
 Use some Kérastase Powder Bluff or VIP Spray to add some grit and texture." — Matt Fugate, Kérastase consulting hairstylist

 "I use a face scrub in the shower because the steam opens up my pores and it doesn't feel as abrasive—but I make sure to turn the temperature down to make sure the water doesn't dry out my skin." — Bryn Garrett, architect

 3. Invest in All-Natural Calming Products for Irritated Skin

 "One of my favorite products is a fresh mask that Lush sells called Rosy Cheeks.
 Because I have such fair skin, any redness I have is very noticeable.
 This mask is a blend of kaolin, calamine and Turkish rose oil, and it delicately calms my skin and restores balance." — Taylor Kelly, director of marketing